UniMath/agda-unimath/src/metric-spaces/isometries-pseudometric-spaces.lagda.md

   where

   is-isometry-id-Pseudometric-Space :
-    is-isometry-Pseudometric-Space A A (id-Pseudometric-Space A) is-isometry-id-Pseudometric-Space d x y = id-iff
+    is-isometry-Pseudometric-Space A A (id-map-Pseudometric-Space A) is-isometry-id-Pseudometric-Space d x y = id-iff

   id-isometry-Pseudometric-Space : isometry-Pseudometric-Space A A id-isometry-Pseudometric-Space =
-    ( id-Pseudometric-Space A , is-isometry-id-Pseudometric-Space)
+    ( id-map-Pseudometric-Space A , is-isometry-id-Pseudometric-Space)
 ```

 ### Equality of isometries in pseudometric spaces is equivalent to homotopies between their carrier maps